diegojromerolopez/djanban/README.md

 DATETIME_FORMAT = "<LOCAL DATETIME FORMAT IN TEMPLATES>"
 ```

-The sqlite database will be created in **djangotrellostats/db/djangotrellostats.db** if it doesn't exist.
+The sqlite database will be created in **resources/database/djangotrellostats.db** if it doesn't exist.

+Run the desktop app by running **run_desktop_app.sh** script.
+That script will make all the set up for this project.

+### Linux

+Checkout the dockerfile and test if it works.
+Work in Progress.

+### MacOS

+The MacOS version uses [Virtualenv Pythonw OSX](https://github.com/gldnspud/virtualenv-pythonw-osx).

+You'll have to write your password on this script request to create the rightfull .PythonApp directory inside your virtualenv.

+Don't worry, the script needs to complete the conversion of the virtualenv to a MacOS app.

 ## Sign up